sritaj/learn_graphql/README.md

 3. Select the DB created,go to settings, click on View credentials, copy the URI

-4. Go to the Project, create .env file at root-level, and define the "DATABASE_URL", ex: `DATABASE_URL="postgres://acnpigodzgxyyy:8.....`, the URI is the one copied in above step
+4. Go to the Project **blog-app**, create .env file at root-level, and define the "DATABASE_URL", ex: `DATABASE_URL="postgres://acnpigodzgxyyy:8.....`, the URI is the one copied in above step

 5. Open the terminal and run the command `npx prisma db push`, it will show the success message _🚀 Your database is now in sync with your Prisma schema._ and the Prisma Client will be generated

 6. Run the command `npx prisma studio`, it will launch the studio in localhost, where user can see the models created using **schema.prisma**

+### blog-app-frontend

+1.

 ## Additional NPM Libraries Used